Injection molders who have made bioplastics work

 While it is understandable why companies want to stick with established plastic materials, experimenting with new ones can be rewarding.
 Hal Alameddine, the President of Pike’s Peak Plastics, successfully worked with a Terratek Biocomposite composed of bio-based polyethylene derived from sugarcane and corncob fibers to develop Eco-Rigs for Begin Again Toys, which was licensed by John Deere.
 Alameddine said, “It’s a good material to run.
 We didn’t feel that we needed to make major adjustments to our current process with respect to running standard polyethelyne.
 This one was a little trickier because of the addition of the corncob into it.
 But in general, I would say it ran as well as any other material.”

 Initial challenges are not uncommon.
 Reed Hardgrave, an injection molder at Ferguson Production, initially experienced some difficulty with bioplastic resins expressing desirable end properties.
-However, he eventually found success with a wood plastic composite used to mold toys, replicating the aesthetics of wood.
+However, he eventually found success with a wood-plastic composite used to mold toys, replicating the aesthetics of wood.

 Bioplastics suited for injection molding

-There are now a wide range of bioplastic materials suitable for injection molding.
+There is now a wide range of bioplastic materials suitable for injection molding.
 Bioplastics are those plastics which come from biomass at the beginning of their life (i.e., bio-based plastics and biocomposites), those which biodegrade into biomass at the end of their life (i.e., biodegradable plastics), or both (i.e., biodegradable and bio-based).
 Bio-based plastics commonly used for injection molding include bio-based PET, starch-plastic composites and wood-plastic composites.
 Biodegradable polymers suited for injection molding include PBAT and PCL.
 PLA and PHA are examples of injection molding grade polymers which are both bio-based and biodegradable.

 As with conventional plastics, bioplastics polymers can be alloyed and blended to achieve a wide array of physical properties, from enhanced tensile strength, flexural modulus or impact strength.
 PLA, for example, is generally thought of as a brittle material.
 A study revealed that PLA can be compounded with biodegradable thermoplastic elastomeric materials to modify the physical properties of PLA without compromising its compostability.
 At a ratio of 70% PLA and 30% biodegradable thermoplastic elastomer, the percent elongation increased 18.7%.
-At the same ratio, the impact strength of PLA increased more than 400%.
+At the same ratio, the impact strength of PLA increased by more than 400%.
 In this way, bioplastic material manufacturers often customize blends and alloys of common polymers to achieve the required performance characteristics of a specific product or application.

 Injection molders who are apprehensive about the compatibility of bioplastics with existing equipment can be confident that modern materials don’t require any inconvenient specifications.